oronce/BallGame/README.md

-# A simple mario sokoban game written in c using sdl library
+# A simple ball bounding demo in java